VAnu20/Power-BI_Credit_Card_Financial_Dashboard/README.md

 ### Conclusion

-The Credit Card Financial Dashboard project demonstrates how Power BI can be used to transform raw financial data into meaningful insights.
-By combining data modeling, DAX calculations, and interactive visualizations, the dashboards provide a comprehensive view of customer behavior and transaction performance.

-The dashboards enable stakeholders to monitor key metrics, identify high-value customers, and understand spending patterns.
-This project highlights the importance of data analytics in supporting strategic decision-making and improving business performance.
+This project demonstrates how I used Power BI to transform raw credit card financial data into meaningful and actionable business insights.
+By applying data modeling, DAX calculations, and interactive visualizations, I developed dashboards that provide a clear view of customer behavior, transaction patterns, and revenue performance.
+The dashboards enable stakeholders to monitor key metrics, identify high-value customers, and understand spending trends across different categories.
+Overall, this project highlights the importance of data analytics in supporting strategic decision-making and helping organizations make informed financial decisions.